Spring Pea Risotto with Mint & Pancetta

 - Small saute pan

-How to Make SPRING PEA RISOTTO WITH MINT & PANCETTA:
+HOW TO MAKE SPRING PEA RISOTTO WITH MINT & PANCETTA:

-Create the aromatic flavor base.
 In a medium saucepan, heat vegetable broth on medium heat.
 Separately, in a large saucepan, heat EVOO on medium heat for 2 minutes.
 Add minced shallot and saute with a wooden spoon for 2-3 minutes.

-Step 2: “La Tostatura”
+Step 2: "La Tostatura"- Toast the rice.

-Toast the rice.
 Add risotto rice and “toast” for 2 minutes, continuously stirring.

-Make steam, adding acidity to balance.
 Add white wine and let evaporate, about 4 minutes.

-Step 4: “La Cottura”
+Step 4: “La Cottura” - Cook the rice.

 Pancetta Prep: